JesseHarlin/SimiansBlog/source/_posts/Using-Inquirer-js.md

 ```

 Here we see that the `questions` list has a few tricks up its sleeve.
 Firstly, you can always provide a default answer.
 That's handy.

 Secondly you can provide a filter function that will run the response through some sort of function, to get the answer in a format you'd prefer.
 For the favorite rainbow color question, "Green" will return as "green", and so on.
+This is especially handy.
+This combined with `validate` means you can really get exactly the answer you want.

 The next part is of special signifigance... the `type property`.
 This determines the type of prompt the user will see.
 There are